nefelibata28/NTU-Academic-Projects/Year4/SC3020/README.md

 -  [Project Report](https://github.com/nefelibata28/NTU-Academic-Projects/blob/main/Year4/SC3020/Project%201%20Report.pdf)

 ## Tools Used
+- Project 1
-- VS Code (Project 1) : C++
+  - VS Code : C++
-- PostgreSQL (Project 2)
+  - Data Structures: Heap file, B+ tree
+- Project 2
+  - PostgreSQL : Database engine for query execution and transaction handling.
-- pgAdmin – Used to write, execute, and test SQL queries in PostgreSQL
+  - pgAdmin : Used to write, execute, and test SQL queries in PostgreSQL
 - Canva (Presentation)
 - MS Word (Report)

 ## Notes
 - All assignments are submitted as part of NTU's official coursework.
 - Files may include assignment descriptions.
 - Please do not plagiarize; this repository is for learning/reference only.